g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 }
 ```

-If you build your project now (using (`./gradlew build`), the OpenAP YAML specification is generated within the **build/classes/java/main/META-INF/swagger** folder.
+If you build your project now (using (`./gradlew build`), Gradle generates the OpenAPI YAML specification within the **build/classes/java/main/META-INF/swagger** folder.
 Here you'll see that the info we just added, is available as well:

 ```yaml
 openapi: 3.0.1